hyperscale-consulting/kite/README.md

 # Kite - Cloud Security Assessments

-Kite is a command-line interface tool designed to help security professionals perform cloud security assessments efficiently.
+Kite is a command-line interface tool designed to help perform cloud security assessments efficiently.
 It provides a suite of commands to analyze and assess security configurations and best practices.
 Currently, only AWS is supported, and the checks align closely with the security pillar of the AWS Well-Architected framework.

 ## Installation